Wind-River/cloud-platform-deployment-manager/README.md

-# titanium-deployment-manager
+# wind-river-cloud-platform-deployment-manager

-The Titanium Deployment Manager provides a data driven method for configuring the platform components of a StarlingX® installation.
+The Wind River Cloud Platform Deployment Manager provides a data driven method for configuring the platform components of a StarlingX® installation.
 The intent of this implementation is to ease adoption of StarlingX systems by automated deployment systems (e.g., CI/CD pipelines).
 By providing a data driven method of defining each system installation, the end user is no longer required to manually interact with the system thru the system CLI, GUI, or directly with the System API to perform the initial system installation.

 ## Scope